 Administering political party registrations and financial disclosure

-The AEC helps key stakeholders to carry out their obligations and responsibilities under the Commonwealth Electoral Act 2018.
-This includes maintaining the funding and disclosure scheme and providing information on the requirements for political party registration.
+The AEC helps stakeholders carry out their obligations and responsibilities under the Electoral Act.
+This includes maintaining the funding and disclosure scheme and providing information on requirements for political party registration.

-The AEC administers public funding for political parties and candidates contesting federal elections.
-The election funding rates are on the AEC website.
+The AEC administers public funding for political parties and candidates contesting federal elections and by-elections.
+Election funding rates are available on the AEC website.

 Highlights of the year

 - Five applications requesting a review of a delegate’s decision not to approve an application for registration as a political party.
-Three were still under consideration at 30 June 2018
+Three still under consideration at 30 June 2019

 Financial disclosure returns

-- reviewed 670 annual financial disclosure returns and amendments
+- Reviewed 653 annual financial disclosure returns and amendments